 This post will talk about how you can create post-purchase WooCommerce Upsells for your website.

-Now without any more delay, let’s get started!
+Now without any more delay, let’s get started with WooCommerce upsell.

 To increase the order value of a sale, you can make various offers to your customers.
 These offers are called Upsells.

-Post-purchase upsell offers perfectly complement the primary purchase, and that is what makes them hard to reject.
+Post-purchase upsell offers should perfectly complement the primary purchase, and that is what would make them hard to reject.